 Commentary OptionsYet to be confirmed

-Highlights AvailableYes, including replays, mini matches, extended highlights, and short clips on SBS On Demand
+Highlights AvailableYes, including replays and 30-minute, 12-minute, and 3-minute highlight packages on SBS On Demand

 How to Stream FIFA World Cup 2026 on SBS Without Cable

-That means you can watch live matches online without buying a pay-TV bundle.
+You can watch live matches online without a pay-TV bundle.
 As long as you are in Australia and logged into SBS On Demand, you have an official path for live games, replays, and highlights on supported devices.

 SBS setup that covers the whole tournament